 The Associate of Arts in Early Childhood Care and Education prepares you to work with young children from birth to 5 years of age in a variety of private and public childcare and educational settings.
-This associate degree program is listed by the Council for Professional Recognition as preparatory training to help you pursue the Child Development Associate (CDA) Credential™, which is the most widely recognized credential in early childhood education.

 Knowledge gained in this online associate program can also serve as a springboard to a related baccalaureate degree.

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

 - Describe the scope and principal theories of early childhood care and education.